 Same with Hillary Clinton.

-33,000 deleted, subpoenaed emails.
+33,000 deleted, subpoenaed, emails.

 You know, no reasonable prosecutor would prosecute.

-Devices destroyed with hammers and SIM cards removed, a bleach bit, something nobody had ever heard of being used to wipe clean the hard drives and the servers of Hillary Clinton.
+A bleach bit, something nobody had ever heard of, being used to wipe clean the hard drives and the servers of Hillary Clinton.

-You know, she had top secret classified information, more than they found at Mar-a-Lago with Donald Trump.
+You know, she had top secret classified information more than they found at Mar-a-Lago with Donald Trump.

-Why didn't they raid her house, her office?
+Why didn't they raid Her house, her office.

 Why wasn't there a special prosecutor?

-The only reason that he he came out with this this information was because there were other law enforcement officials that were aware of Anthony Wiener's laptop and the top secret classified information vis-a-vis, I guess Uma Abedeen, who's worked for Hillary at the time, but Hillary's emails, not hers, and anyway, and that it was going to come out, and he had to get ahead of it.
+Before the 2016 election, the only reason that he came out with this information was because there were other law enforcement officials that were aware of Anthony Weiner's laptop and the top secret classified information, vis-a-vis, I guess, Uma Abedeen, who worked for Hillary at the time, but Hillary's emails, not hers.

-But they were trying to protect him, just like the Department of Justice tried to protect Hunter, had this guy investigating Hunter doing nothing for four years, and then all of a sudden comes up with a sweetheart deal.
+They had this guy investigating Hunter, doing nothing for four years, and then all of a sudden comes up with a sweetheart deal.

 They thought that the judge would sign off on it, not read it.

-The judge actually did her job, read, read the plea deal, and turns to the prosecution and the defense and says, I've never seen a deal like this my entire career.
+The judge actually did her job, read the plea deal, and turns to the prosecution and the defense and says, I've never seen a deal like this my entire career.

 Have any of you ever seen it?